Trump declares victory: Sprint will create 5,000 U.S. jobs

 President-elect Donald Trump is claiming another victory: Sprint will bring back 5,000 jobs to the U.S.

 "They're taking them from other countries.
-They're bringing them back to the United States," Trump told the press Wednesday outside one of his Florida resorts.
+They're bringing them back to the United States," Trump said Wednesday outside one of his Florida resorts.
 "A nice change."

 Sprint confirmed the news in a statement saying the telecom company would "create or bring back to America" 5,000 jobs, mostly in customer care and sales.
 The announcement comes only a month after Trump helped get Carrier to keep 800 jobs in Indiana.